“A farmer’s helper, a loyal companion, a child’s shadow: The English Shepherd.”

 Oh, but he tugs at our heartstrings as well.
 I have never known a more loving dog.
 He would give up shade, food, running wild, to sit at your feet (or perhaps ON your feet!)
 Tongue lolling out, lips curled into a smile, contentedly gazing up at your face, he could have easily been named Happy.
 He’s the most joyful dog I’ve known.

-Shorter and squarer in stature, longer haircoat, and a tail that never stops wagging makes him our Daddy Dog.
+Shorter and squarer in stature, longer haircoat, and a tail that never stops wagging.

 If you’d like more information on a puppy or available puppies, please contact us here